 What we didn’t know at the time was, that God was orchestrating people and circumstances to bring us back to Him.
 We began to attend a church that was unlike anything either of us had grown up in – less religion and more relationship-oriented.
 Through our first church and the people He put on our paths, we became aware that the person of Jesus Christ was central to this relationship.
 We needed to study and pray and seek wise counsel to answer the questions both of us had never found answers to.
 Most importantly, we needed to decide who Jesus was.
 Was he a liar, a lunatic or the Son of God; the Messiah.
 You see, when you sincerely want to know the truth, God is just waiting to open up His world to you.

 Were there any brilliant flashes of light, Red Seas parting or burning bushes?
 No. But little by little, His Spirit was doing a renovation project in both of our hearts.
 As we looked back over our first year of being “born over again”, we were stunned at how much He had changed us.

 40 years later?
 We’re still in love with each other and more than ever in love with our Savior Jesus Christ.
 He has provided us with exactly what we needed at every moment of our lives and the more we depend on Him, the more He responds.
 Are we two “perfect” people living in a “perfect” world?
 Hardly!
 But we have a central focus, a plumb line that we can always go to when the world comes crashing in on our party.
 His truth never changes – it’s solid and stable as a building built on a rock.
 And it’s eternal; this temporary, transient life is nothing more than an eye-blink, compared to the eternity that awaits us.

 I pray that what I’ve shared with you today resonates in your heart too.
 Please, always feel you can contact me about anything I’ve shared.
-Our email address is [email protected]
+My email address is: [email protected]